ldv-klever/klever/docs/dev.rst

     fix-conf $ git merge master

-   .. note:: Do not forget to update the master branch from the main developer repository.
+   .. note:: Do not forget to update the master branch from the main development repository.

    .. note:: Do not merge remote-tracking branches.